 Pearl milk tea, fish soup or seafood are the street foods that “knock you down” at first taste when coming to Taiwan.
-Let’s explore Taiwanese street foods through this Taiwan street food blog — Top 10 Taiwan street foods you need to try with Living Nomads below.
+Let’s explore Taiwanese street foods through this Taiwan street food blog with top 10 Taiwan street foods you need to try (Taiwan must eat street food, mus try street food in Taiwan, Taiwan best treet food to eat) with Living Nomads below.

 1. Pearl milk tea in Taipei